2022-2023 Housing + Dining Rates

 15 West Alcove Suite amenities include air conditioning, social lounges, laundry and work rooms, and easy access to the Fleet Library and Portfolio Café.
 Alcove Suites also have small kitchenettes.
 For a more communal residential experience, the Hill Houses provide amenities for all students living the house to share.
 The smallest Hill Houses, Dunnell and Larned, are home to 19 students.
 The largest Hill House is Congdon – which houses 34 students.
 All others house between 21 and 25 students.

-To support health and wellness through their second year transition, these rooms include unlimited access to The Met, 2 meal credits daily which can be used at participating campus dining venues, 175 points per semester, a one-time $50 risdbucks credit, and 3 guest meal credits per semester.
+To support health and wellness through their second year transition, these rooms include unlimited access to The Met, 2 meal credits daily which can be used at participating campus dining venues, 200 points per semester, a one-time $50 risdbucks credit for use during the academic year, and 3 guest meal credits per semester.

 Hill House Pricing (Per Semester)